Flash-X/Flash-X-docs/docs/source/PhysicalConstants.rst

 Available Constants and Units
 -----------------------------

-There are many constants and units available within , see and .
-Should the user wish to add additional constants or units to a particular setup, the routine should be overridden and the new constants added within the directory of the setup.
+There are many constants and units available within |flashx|, see and .
+Should the user wish to add additional constants or units to a particular setup, the routine ``PhysicalConstants/PhysicalConstants_init`` should be overridden and the new constants added within the directory of the setup.

 .. container:: center